LiveKit Agents vs Vapi

 🔴DeveloperVoice AI Tools

 LiveKit Agents: Real-time media infrastructure platform with an integrated agent framework for building voice and video AI assistants that can participate in live conversations.
-Enables developers to create AI agents that can see, hear, and speak in real-time video calls, with support for spatial audio, screen sharing, and multi-participant interactions.
+Enables developers to build programmable AI agents for WebRTC rooms, SIP telephony, and multimodal applications.

 Was this helpful?